MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-aks.md

 ## Install the Release Management Utilty tasks Azure Pipelines extension

-A release pipeline specifies the process Azure Pipelines executes to deploy the app.
+A release pipeline specifies the steps that Azure Pipelines executes to deploy the app.
 In this example, you deploy your app that originates from the Jenkins CI system.
 You deploy to a Docker image running Tomcat and a Spring Boot app to an AKS cluster.

 Before you create the release pipeline, you need to install an Azure Pipelines extension that will be used to replace the **K8sDeploy.yaml** file's **__Build.BuildId__** token with the current Jenkins build id.